bristol-seds/pico-tracker/firmware/README.md

 This is part of the development framework.

-The other part of the framework is several 'development scripts' that allow
+The other part of the framework is several 'development scripts' that are still TODO

 ## Verification Framework ##